1. To the extent funding is available, the commission shall perform the following duties:

 h.
 Annually submit to the governor and the general assembly:

 (1) A report concerning the activities of the commission.

 (2) Recommendations formulated by the commission for changes in law.

 i.
 By January 1 of each odd-numbered year, submit to the governor and the general assembly an evaluation of:

 (1) The extent to which services to persons with disabilities are actually available to persons in each county in the state and the quality of those services.

-(2) The effectiveness of the services being provided by disability service providers in this state and by each of the state mental health institutes established under chapter 226 and by each of the state hospital-schools established under chapter 222.
+(2) The effectiveness of the services being provided by disability service providers in this state and by each of the state mental health institutes established under chapter 226 and by each of the state resource centers established under chapter 222.

 j.
 Advise the administrator, the council on human services, the governor, and the general assembly on budgets and appropriations concerning disability services.